isomerpages/enterprisesg-cpso/_consumers/product-safety-alerts-and-recalls/recreational-products.md

 Affected products were supplied to consumers since 2017.
 <br>
-Consumers in possession of the affected Fitbit Ionic Smartwatches should stop using the product immediately, and visit Fitbit’s website (https://help.fitbit.com/en_US/ionic.htm) for more information on the recall and their refund eligibility.
+Consumers in possession of the affected Fitbit Ionic Smartwatches should stop using the product immediately, and visit Fitbit’s website at https://help.fitbit.com/en_US/ionic.htm for more information on the recall and their refund eligibility.

 For further queries, consumers may also contact Fitbit at https://myhelp.fitbit.com/s/support?language=en_US.